alsaco33/NASA-runways/README.md

 ### Execution

-Once the previous requirements are met, the execution of the above pipeline can be executed as seen below once the user specifies the data path where the raw data lives, the models path (where the models will be stored after training) and a binary flag indicating whether we want the master table to be created from scratch or read.
+Once the previous requirements are met, the execution of the data and modelling pipeline can be triggered as displayed in the snippet below.
+The user specifies the data path (where the raw data lives in csv files with one directory per airport - **the binaries need to be decompressed into csv manually before running the main script**), the models path (where the models will be stored after training) and a binary flag (indicating whether we want the master table to be created from scratch or read).

 ```python
 $ python3 main.py data_path models_path build_master